-Traditional Wiener Schnitzel Recipe
+Wiener Schnitzel Recipe

 A traditional Wiener Schnitzel Recipe.

-A Wienerschnitzel is originally made with veal.
 The meat is coated in breadcrumbs and fried in a pan.
 If you want to learn how to cook an original Wienerschnitzel, then this recipe is the only one you will ever need.

-You can also use this recipe to make a pork Schnitzel or a chicken Schnitzel if preferred.
+You can also use this recipe to make a German pork Schnitzel or a chicken Schnitzel if preferred.

 A Wienerschnitzel is only original when made from veal.
-When made with pork (Schweineschnitzel) is known as "Schnitzel Wiener Art".
+When made with pork (Schweineschnitzel) it is known as "Schnitzel Wiener Art".

-To Make A German Schnitzel
+How To Make Schnitzel

 An original Wienerschnitzel is served with lemon slices that is squeezed over the meat.
 If liked anchovies and capers can also be served.

-Easy Schnitzel Recipe
+Easy Wiener Schnitzel Recipe

 4 veal fillets (approx each 200g)